ganrad/openai-api-router/README.md

    totalCalls | Total number of OpenAI API calls received by this backend endpoint in the current metrics collection interval kInferenceTokens | Total tokens (K) processed/handled by this backend OpenAI endpoint in the current metrics collection interval

-   Description of backend endpoint history metrics are provided in the table below.
+   Description of AI Application (backend) endpoint history metrics are provided in the table below.

    Metric name | Description
    ----------- | -----------